Travelers Club Challenge -- VCC Playdowns

 - Teams wishing to represent the VCC will need to be available to play in elimination games at the VCC on: December 5th, 2015 and, if necessary (depending on number of entries) December 12, 2015.

 - Registered teams will be randomly drawn for their place in the double-knockout draw.

-- Registration fee is $120 / team, payable by cash or cheque, and is to be paid no later than before the team's first game.
+- Registration fee is $120 / team, payable by cash or cheque, and is to be paid before the team's first game.

 - Each team is guaranteed a minimum of two games (and a chance to receive team jackets and move on to represent the VCC at the Lower Mainland division of the BC Travelers Curling Club Championship).

 - *Note: Each division - men's and women's - must have at least three teams entered for the Club to proceed with the playdowns for that particular division.
 If there are less than three teams, an adjusted format and revised registration fees will be in effect.

 LAST SEASON'S FINAL RESULTS